 Dirt is Inert; Soil is Alive

 More than mineral dust, soil is created by living organisms.
-Soil isn’t only made by microbes; soil is made up of microbes and the living matrix and infrastructure they create to support their invisible communities.
+Soil isn’t only made by microbes; soil is an ecosystem made up of microbes and the living matrix and infrastructure they create to support their invisible communities.

 “I sprayed his microbe mix of bacteria, fungi and humate at 1 gallon per acre on 50 acres,” said Bollinger.
 “That year was the big drought with three rains the whole year; 80 percent loss on the 1,000 acres.
 But 50 acres where I applied microbes actually had a good crop.”